 - Arizona Grand Resort is incredible for families with a water park on the grounds of the hotel itself so you can walk there, another fabulous place in Arizona is Fairmont Scottsdale Princess.

 - Head up to Sedona in Arizona during the summertime to visit slide rock, it is absolutely gorgeous there….and Lowell Observatory in Flagstaff is like no other!!
+Here are some tips on camping with kids if you plan on going all out in the wilderness or a campground out that way.

 - There are a ton of places to visit in Orlando Florida if you want to take a road trip there!